Earth Day Clean Up

 To become involved in Earth Day activities, call (612) 230-6479 or visit the MPRB's Earth Day website.

-Volunteers are encouraged to help keep Minneapolis, its watersheds and parklands clean all year.
+Volunteers are encouraged to help keep Minneapolis, its watersheds and parks clean all year.